• LAUNCH YOUR DREAM

 If I want my dream career as a writer, it’s imperative that I have a plan.

-You see, when I first started writing in 2005, I only knew that I wanted to write.
+You see when I first started writing, I only knew that I wanted to write.

 I didn’t know what genre.
 I didn’t know who my target audience would be.
-I didn’t know whether I wanted to do freelance work for magazines or write books.
+I didn’t know whether I wanted to freelance for magazines or write books.
 In fact, I didn’t know much of anything.
-There wasn’t any goal setting involved.
-I just started writing It was good therapy–but that’s another story.
-In that old documents file were stories – some half-hatched, others full-length books When I looked through all those stories a few days ago, I was amazed.
+There wasn’t any goal-setting involved.
+I just started writing.
+It was good therapy–but that’s another story.
+In that old documents file were stories – some half-hatched, others full-length books.
+I WAS AMAZED when I looked through all those stories a few days ago.
 I wrote a lot in those first few years of dreaming.
 Some of those manuscripts are actually quite good.
 Some resonated with me more than others, so I added those to my list.

 Slowly, I began to see that the time for me to expand into other genres is close at hand.
-An excitement for the possibilities filled me.
+Excitement for the possibilities filled me.
 I’ve been exploring a new list-making app.
-So, I made a new file within the app and listed the books I want to write/finish.
+So, I made a new file within the app and listed the books I wanted to write/finish.
 In all, there are 15 books.

 Here’s the breakdown of my writing career plan